 The Mevlavis played a huge role in Turkish culture in music, art, calligraphy, dance, poetry, and religious thought.

-We went to a refurbished Hammam which was beautiful and we sat in an audience.
-There were clear signs not to take pictures and I told Hanane that she should not since it was truly meant to be a religious experience.
+We went to a refurbished Hammam and we sat in an audience.
+There were clear signs not to take pictures since it was truly meant to be a religious experience.
 There were also signs not to applaud and not to speak during the music and dance.
 It seems that I was one of the only ones who read them though.
 Pity.

-It was an incredibly moving performance even so.
-Literally, it brought tears to both of our eyes.
+It was an incredibly moving performance even with the distraction.
+It brought tears to both of our eyes.
 The whirling of the dervishes was mesmerizing and the music was trance like and completely divine.
 Most of the crowd stopped applauding and talking and looked as moved as we felt.
 Not those three next to us though.

 When we left, we were surprised to see that they were staying for a second performance.